The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 My focus will be more on evidence, reasoning, logic, substances of the presentation or argument etc. and less about physical traits such as loudness, speed, body language, etc.

 My email is email@example.com.
 Please send the doc trails.
 It helps me evaluate better.
 Thank you.

 Disclaimer: I can only argue with what is presented to me in round.
 Ultimately, if you want to run something, who am I to stop you?
 I'm flexible enough to deal with it.

 TLDR: Speed fine.
 K's n stuff fine.
+Be organized.
 Do what you want.

 I don't usually count flashing as prep unless it becomes a problem.
 Never had a problem outside of policy rounds.